-This document presents a taxonomy of a set of "Alternative Network Deployments" emerged in the last decade with the aim of bringing Internet connectivity to people.
-They employ architectures and topologies different from those of mainstream networks, and rely on alternative business models.
+This document presents a taxonomy of a set of "Alternative Network Deployments" emerged in the last decade with the aim of bringing Internet connectivity to people or of providing a local communication infrastructure to serve various complementary needs and objectives.
+They employ architectures and topologies different from those of mainstream networks, and rely on alternative governance and business models.